formath/tensorflow-predictor-cpp/README.md

 # tensorflow-predictor-cpp
 TensorFlow prediction using its C++ API.

-Having this repo, you will not need TensorFlow-Serving.
+Having this repo, you will not need `TensorFlow-Serving`.
 This project has been tested on OSX.

 Contains two examples: